 Other Ontario municipalities have implemented outdoor lighting ordinances to save energy costs and to preserve local bird species with positive results, and now London is doing the same.

 The City of London's Advisory Committee on the Environment (ACE), Environment and Ecological Planning Advisory Committee (EEPAC), and Animal Welfare Advisory Committee (AWAC), encourage efforts to create bird friendly communities through reduced light pollution and increased dark skies.

 These committees supplied guidelines to follow as city staff drafted the by-law.

 In 2019, London City Council declared a Climate Emergency.
 Adapting to a changing climate requires taking action to protect our natural, built and social environments.
-The climate emergency is a call to action to combat and reduce greenhouse gas emissions and our impact on the environment.
+The climate emergency is a call to action to combat and reduce our impact on the environment.

 Through recent changes to the Site Plan Control By-law, development requiring Site Plan Approval (commercial and multi-family residential) are required to design and construct developments to do the following:

 For questions on the new lighting criteria for Site Plan, contact Development Services: 519-661-3500, or email DevelopmentServices@london.ca.